Ovundiano/Rose-Garden-/README.md

 ## Testing

-## Compatibility
+### Compatibility

-- In order to confirm the correct functionality, responsiveness, and appearance:

-+ The website was tested on the following browsers: Chrome, Firefox and Microsoft Edge.
+- In order to confirm the correct functionality and appearance across devices, the website was tested on the following browsers: Chrome, Firefox and Microsoft Edge.

-## Responsiveness
+### Responsiveness

-+ The website was checked by devtools implemented in Microsoft Edge, Firefox and Chrome browsers.
+- In order to confirm the responsiveness across devices, the website was checked by devtools implemented in Microsoft Edge, Firefox and Chrome browsers.

-## Manual testing
+### Manual testing

 | feature | action | expected result | tested | passed | comments |
 | --- | --- | --- | --- | --- | --- |